zimicjs/zimic/README.md

 ##### `HttpInterceptor` schema (example)

-Combining all of these, you can define a complete schema for your services:
+Combining all of the above, here's an example of a complete interceptor schema:

 ```ts
 const interceptor = createHttpInterceptor<{